F1 Enthusiast | Michael Schumacher Fan | Grown to Respect Ayrton Senna | Discovering Past Masters in F1 | Amazed by F1 Cars!

 For a man who had been thought to be quite robotic and devoid of emotions, Michael was just the opposite.
 He just chose when to express himself, and this was one moment where he couldn’t control his feelings.

-On the funny side, though, the interviewer just doesn’t stop.
+On the funny side, though, the interviewer just didn't stop.
 Mika gestures, asks and keeps hinting for a break but it just doesn’t happen.
 Well, not all share the same emotions.
 Also, I presume, it would be only Mika, Senna’s former teammate, who would have understood Michael at that point.
 Guess, maybe that was also one of the many reasons that despite their rivalry, they both had enough understanding and mutual respect.

 Back to the Garage